Hezbollah: What weapons does it have? A visual guide - KESQ

 By Lou Robinson and CNN staff

+Hezbollah first fired at Israel to protest the war in Gaza, demanding a ceasefire there as a condition to end its attacks.
+Cross-border hostilities have since escalated, culminating in the death of Hezbollah’s leader, Hassan Nasrallah, in an Israeli strike on the Lebanese capital Beirut.

-The cross-border hostilities have raised the specter of a regional conflagration and prompted intense diplomatic efforts to de-escalate tensions.
+The cross-border conflict and recent developments have raised the specter of a regional conflagration and amplified intense diplomatic efforts to de-escalate tensions.
 Though no match for Israel’s military might, Hezbollah’s increasingly sophisticated arsenal has the potential to inflict significant damage on Israel.

 Israel would also have to contend with Hezbollah’s strategic depth.
 The group is part of an Iran-led axis of militants spanning Yemen, Syria, Gaza and Iraq.
 Some of these groups have increased coordination significantly since October, when Israel launched a war in Gaza after Hamas-led militants attacked the country.
 This axis is known in Israel as the “ring of fire.”